yutingsdu/TransGram/README.md

           $ cd TransGram
           $ make all release

+	  Completing the installation procedure will require a few minutes.

     (C) Test TransGram on the demo data set.

         Change to TransGram/sample_test/, and type the following command:

           $ ./run_me.sh

 	If you get the transgram_outdir/TransGram.gtf, congrats, you succesfully installed TransGram.